 Gradius III (Arcade)

-The first two Gradius games were difficult enough, but Gradius III goes out of its way to make its stages hair-pullingly hard.
-There are no continues either, so don't think you can just money your way out of this one.
+The first two games were difficult enough, but Gradius III goes out of its way by making its stages more hair-pullingly hard than ever before.
+There are no continues either, as this game was not localized overseas (well, mostly) as the previous entries, so don't think you can just money your way out of this one.

-There are eight unused Edit Mode power-up icons in the game ROM.
+There are eight Edit Mode icons in the game ROM for power-ups that were cut, some of which previously appeared on the spin-off games.
 Unfortunately, none of them seem to have been properly coded, so the icons are all that's left of them.

 Nemesis 3 (MSX)

 |Would home in on enemies, naturally.
 This is the only scrapped power-up that has unique graphics in the ROM:|

 |N/A||This would drop floating mines behind the player ship instead of missiles.
 A similar concept was used ten years later in Gradius IV.|

 |N/A||Standard three-way shot.
 This could've been an early version of the Spread Gun (which can be upgraded to a three-way shot) or an entirely different power-up.

 Since there's no telling exactly how this power-up would work, an icon can't be properly constructed.

 |Nemesis 3 (MSX)||Options would surround the ship in an arrow formation.
 This was later implemented in the SNES port.